fluent-vue/docs/src/installation.md

   - `Intl.PluralRules` (standard, new in ECMAScript 2018)

 `Intl.PluralRules` may already be available in some engines.
 Usually, however, a polyfill is required.
-You can use [polyfill.io](https://polyfill.io) service or [intl-pluralrules](https://www.npmjs.com/package/intl-pluralrules) npm package for this purpose.
+You can use [intl-pluralrules](https://www.npmjs.com/package/intl-pluralrules) npm package for this purpose.

 ## Install npm packages